racingmars/go3270/README.md

 Usage
 -----

-See the example folders for a quick demonstration of using the library.
-The examples are very similar, but example1 uses the lower-level function ShowScreen(), and example2 uses a higher-level function HandleScreen().
+See the example folders for a quick demonstration of using the library. example1 uses the lower-level function ShowScreen(), and example2 uses a higher-level function HandleScreen(). example3 demonstrates updating the client's 3270 display while waiting for a response by using an update thread and a waiting response thread.

 Here's [a video introducing the library][introVideo] as well.